 Useful links for businesses and residents

 How to help others

-- Tower Hamlets Council – is setting up an action group to assist those severely impacted by Covid-19 and are looking for local volunteers. please go to: vcth.org.uk if you are interested.
+- Tower Hamlets Council – there are live volunteer roles advertised by the Council to assist those severely impacted by Covid-19.
+Please go to: vcth.org.uk if you are interested.

-- FoodCycle Bow Road – FoodCycle Bow Road turns surplus food from partners into community meals and are looking for volunteers.
-Volunteers are to comply with government guidelines regarding Covid-19.
-This might change after Friday’s announcement by the government.
-Please go here for FoodCycle’s latest updates and contact details.
+- FoodCycle Bow Road – FoodCycle on Bow Road turns surplus food from partners into community meals and they are looking for volunteers.
+You don’t need cooking experience to apply.
+Go here for their volunteering page or email them at bowroad@foodcycle .